cganelli/Claude-MaxVue/old CLAUDE.md

 1. SHOULD parameterize inputs; never embed unexplained literals such as 42 or "foo" directly in the test.
 2. SHOULD NOT add a test unless it can fail for a real defect.
 Trivial asserts (e.g., expect(2).toBe(2)) are forbidden.
 3. SHOULD ensure the test description states exactly what the final expect verifies.
-If the wording and assert don't align, rename or rewrite.
+If the wording and assert don’t align, rename or rewrite.
-4. SHOULD compare results to independent, pre-computed expectations or to properties of the domain, never to the function's output re-used as the oracle.
+4. SHOULD compare results to independent, pre-computed expectations or to properties of the domain, never to the function’s output re-used as the oracle.
 5. SHOULD follow the same lint, type-safety, and style rules as prod code (prettier, ESLint, strict types).
 6. SHOULD express invariants or axioms (e.g., commutativity, idempotence, round-trip) rather than single hard-coded cases whenever practical.
 Use `fast-check` library e.g.
 ```